Sansi/StarRiver-Web-User-Manual/en/part3/errors.md

 # Common Errors

-1. Failure of aceessing to the database
+1. Failure of accessing to the database

    In the operation process of StarRiver Web, it needs to communicate with database at a fixed time period.